linuxserver/docker-fail2ban/README.md

 | `-v /remotelogs/unificontroller/server.log:ro` | Optional path to unificontroller server log file.
 Mounted as Read Only. |
 | `-v /remotelogs/vaultwarden/vaultwarden.log:ro` | Optional path to vaultwarden log file.
 Mounted as Read Only. |
 | `-v /remotelogs/vsftpd/vsftpd.log:ro` | Optional path to vsftpd log file.
 Mounted as Read Only. |

+### Portainer notice

+This image utilises `cap_add` or `sysctl` to work properly.
+This is not implemented properly in some versions of Portainer, thus this image may not work if deployed through Portainer.

 ## Environment variables from files (Docker secrets)